openresty/openresty-packaging/README.md

 make test-nginx-build
 ```

+On Debian 7.x wheezy, you'll also need to enable the `wheezy-backports` apt source.

 To generate degian source packages for uploading to Launchpad PPA servers, one can add the `OPTS=-S` argument, as in

 ```bash